75 Best Colleges for Food for 2018 Ranking

 #69 University of California, Irvine (Irvine, California)

-Located in the extremely safe city of Irvine, UC Irvine established the first zero-waste dining facility in the UC system back in 2010, which is massively impressive.
+Located in city of Irvine, UC Irvine established the first zero-waste dining facility in the UC system back in 2010, which is massively impressive.
 At all three of the college’s dining halls, all solid organic waste is anaerobically digested and the resulting biogas helps fuel the Irvine Ranch Water District.
 As for the students, UC Irvine treats them well.
 The university often hosts popular local food trucks at campus festivals as well as events like Mediterranean Night and the Lunar Festival.
 Thirty-two percent of all food purchases for the school’s dining halls are sustainable, and food is sourced from more than 130 vendors within 250 miles of campus.

 #68 Colby College (Waterville, Maine)